cs544-wisc/s24/p5/README.md

 The objective of Part 4 is to use the given loan dataset to train a Decision Tree model that can predict outcomes of loan applications (approved or not).
-Recall that a loan is approve if `action_taken` is "Loan originated".
+Recall that a loan is approved if `action_taken` is "Loan originated".

-We call our label `approval`, indicating the whether of a loan application is approved or not (`1` for approved, `0` otherwise).
+We call our label `approval`, indicating whether a loan application is approved or not (`1` for approved, `0` otherwise).
 And for this exercise, we will use the features `loan_amount`, `income`, `interest_rate` in `loans` table for prediction.

-First, as a prepartory step, get the features and label from the loans table into a new dataframe `df`.
+First, as a preparatory step, get the features and label from the loans table into a new dataframe `df`.
 Cast the `approval`, `income` and `interest_rate` columns to `double` type and fill missing values of all features and label columns by 0.0.